jaichaudhry323/Asteroid-Game-using-SFML-C-/README.md

 SFML Setup: https://www.youtube.com/watch?v=fcZFaiGFIMA

 <h2>Refer main.cpp only</h2>
-Its has all the running code
+It has all the running code
 <br>
 Run it and the game will run
 <br>